muazsh/ContainerQueryLibrary/README.md

 	*  Minimum c++ standard: c++17.

 * GroupBy:
-	*  It Allows to group containers of any type based on any data member of that type.
+	*  It Allows to group containers of any type based on a condition.
   *  Returns: a map whose key is the grouping data member and whose value is a container of elements share the same value of the key.
 	*  Usage:
   ```